sayan801/openatna/trunk/openatna/README.txt

   OpenExchange consists of open source projects that use Integrating the Healthcare Enterprise (IHE.net) profiles as the set of fundamental requirements.
-The core set of open source projects under OpenExchange include OpenPIXPDQ, OpenXDS (with XCA), OpenATNA and OpenAuth.
+The core set of open source projects under OpenExchange include OpenPIXPDQ, OpenXDS (with XCA) and OpenATNA.

   OpenATNA, as a child project of OpenExchange, implements an Audit Record Repository supporting RFC 3881, RFC 5424 - 5426 and the Audit Trail and